Bladder Infection

 Bladder Infection: What Is, Causes, Symptoms, and Diagnosis

-Is It Possible to Completely Cure Cystitis?
+Is it Possible to Completely Cure Cystitis?

 In virtually all cases, a urinary tract infection is completely cured with the correct antibiotic (or antibiotics) for a long enough period.
 In rare cases of urinary tract infection, the microorganisms cannot be removed entirely, and the cause is always a severe urinary tract disease.
 Despite effective treatment, in some women, urinary tract infection recursTrusted Source with varying frequency (even several times a year).